billgewrgoulas/-Hypothesis-Testing-on-37-Seasons-of-NBA/README.md

 * Calculate the statistics for each player but using the data from all the seasons the player has participated.
 * Create the scatter plots for all pairs of the metrics in order to find any linear relationships.
 * To extract more accurate results perform the <b>Pearson Correlation Test</b> on the Data.
-* From the results of the test we can tell that there are statistical significant relationsips between the metrics.
+* From the results of the test we can tell that there are statistical significant relationships between the metrics.
 * Do the same for the positions and extract more specific correlations.

 #### Step 6 In this part we want to study if there is a difference between the performance of players who play in a different position.
 * Use the metrics from the previous step and create barplots with the average values for different positions, with 95% -confidence intervals.
-* Observe that the players perform differntly when playing in different positions.
+* Observe that the players perform differently when playing in different positions.

 ## Part 2 Hypothesis Testing